 Add in special fall festivals, family fun, foliage and fairs throughout the Valley and it’s no wonder this is such a popular vacation destination.
 We always advise visitors to ‘book now or forever hold your peep”.
 With more than 150 lodging properties in the Valley, there’s always room for fall visitors, but it gets harder and harder to find availability the closer you get to peak foliage (usually coincides with Columbus Day but varies by weather each year).

-Live Music featuring String Equinox will be ongoing from 11am to 1pm "on the green" in the Courtyard.
-Live Music featuring String Equinox will be ongoing from 11am to 1pm The oh-so-talented Shana Aisenberg and Beverly Woods duo String Equinox is back this year!
+Live Music featuring String Equinox - the talented duo of Shana Aisenberg and Beverly Woods - will be ongoing from 11am to 1pm "on the green" in the Courtyard.
 Beverly specializes in playing the hammered dulcimer and Shana specializes in the violin.
 Seating will be provided to sit in and enjoy.

 While there are many reasons to visit the Fryeburg Fair, many come for its food scene.
 People wait all year for the vendors who are famous for their pizza, fried dough, loaded baked potatoes, apple crisp, glazed donuts, turkey legs, and more.
 Many visitors make special relationships with individual vendors, and return year after year to see the same bakers and chefs for their signature fair food.